 Blending your own Mexican seasoning is a great way to create an authentic flavor for all your Mexican dishes.
-You can make it spice or not, and there will be no unhealthy additives in your homemade spice mix.
+You can make it spicy or not.
 It keeps well for months in an air-tight jar, and it is economical to make your own.

 Why make your own Mexican Spice Blend?